foundriesio/docs/source/reference-manual/security/device-gateway.rst

 You own the private key (NIST P-256 by default), and share the corresponding certificate with Foundries.io.

 All intermediate Certificate Authorities (CAs) and TLS certificates configured in your Factory must be signed by its Root of Trust.
-The Root of Trust is preloaded to factory devices, so that they can use it to verify the FoundriesFactory web APIs TLS certificates.
+The Root of Trust is preloaded to Factory devices so that they can use it to verify the FoundriesFactory web APIs TLS certificates.

 .. warning::
     Never lose the private key of your Factory Root of Trust.